gopinathsjsu/team-project-fearless/README.md

 **Design Decisions:**

+**Strategy**
+             - To identify rating plan (Standard for weekdays and Special for weekends/holidays) for each booking dates selected</br>
+**Decorator**</br>
+             - To calculate room cost and get description for room types and number of rooms selected </br>
+             - To calculate amenity cost and get description for amenities selected

 **Architecture-level:**

-- ReactJS as Frontend and Spring Boot as Backend
+- ReactJS as Frontend because of ease and flexibility
+- Spring Boot as Backend because of IoC and dependency injection
 - AWS as the cloud provider for deployment